SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 Then a Gaisser-Hillas function is used to correct for the effect of Rayleigh scattering and positional dependences.
 The time is finally constructed using a exponential plus landau function which is randomly sampled.
-For the details about the Gaiser Hillas and the time sampling, the paper and source code are a good combination as explaination.
+For the details about the Gaiser Hillas and the time sampling, the paper and source code are a good combination as explanation.

 - Drawbacks: Scales linearly with the number of PD.
-Results dependend on the parametrisation.
+Results dependent on the parametrisation.
 This was build for DuNE and SBND, including the wires etc. This means that events which are placed in a smaller Volume (like SoLAr) are affected, if they are not in the center of the detector.
 Moving them to one side, we accumulate different effects due to asymmetry.
 For DuNE/SBND these are corrected for, but for SoLAr they wont.
 Its hard to tell how significant they are.
 We could rebuild a parametrisation for SoLAr using Danieles G4SOLAr.

 ### Charge